Jonah: A VeggieTales Movie: Plot

 Bob the Tomato and Dad Asparagus are driving Veggie children to see the popular singer "Twippo" in concert.
 During the drive, Laura taunts the other children because she won a backstage pass, which particularly annoys Junior.
 Bob briefly loses control of the van after being hit in the back of the head by a guitar, and Laura loses her pass in the chaos.
-To make matters worse, soon afterwards a porcupine shoots out two of the van's tires, and the van veers off the road and careens down a hill, stopping short of a river.
+To make matters worse, soon afterwards, a porcupine shoots out two of the van's tires in an attempt to protect her babies and the van veers off the road and careens down a hill, stopping short of a river.

 At a nearby restaurant, Bob blames Dad Asparagus for the crash and Junior argues with Laura about losing her pass.
 Junior is met by The Pirates Who Don't Do Anything, who tell Junior he was being rather tough on his friend and encourage him to show some compassion.
 To illustrate their point, they tell all the Veggies a story about a man of God named Jonah.

 Jonah is a Prophet of ancient Israel who goes from town to town delivering God's messages.
-One night, God asks him to deliver a message to the people of Nineveh; however, Jonah is unwilling to preach a word of repentance to the Ninevites since they are people of corruption and instead tries to flee from the Lord by having The Pirates sail him to Tarshish.
-After leaving port, a guilt-stricken Jonah goes below deck to rest where he meets Khalil.
+One night, God asks him to deliver a message to the people of Nineveh; however, Jonah is unwilling to preach a word of repentance to the Ninevites since they are people of corruption and instead tries to flee from the Lord by having the Pirates sail him to Tarshish.
+After leaving port, a guilt-stricken Jonah goes below deck to rest where he meets a caterpillar named Khalil.

 After experiencing a nightmare, Jonah awakens to find the ship beset by a great storm.
 Captain Pa Grape concludes the storm has been sent because God is angry at someone on the ship.
 The group decides to play Go Fish to divine who is at fault.
 Jonah loses the game and is forced to walk the plank and as soon as Jonah is off the ship, the skies clear.
 The Pirates attempt to reel Jonah back in, but before they can do so, Jonah is swallowed by a giant whale.
-The pirates attack the whale using a cannon with a bowling ball as ammo.
-The whale swallows the ball, disgorges Jonah's lifebelt, and swims away.
+The pirates attack the whale using a cannon with a bowling ball as ammo, but the whale swallows the ball, disgorges Jonah's lifebelt, and swims away.